A Very Merry Pooh Year: Plot

 They all begin searching for Rabbit when they find him stuck in a large tree, about to be abducted by bees.
 They gradually all regain their old personalities and Tigger manages to rescue Rabbit by bouncing up to first rescue his carrot, and then grab hold of his scarf the bees were using to abduct him and safely bring them back down in the snow.
-The animals express shame at not being able to keep their resolutions, but Rabbit, upon realizing their intentions, is touched and assures them that he loves them just the same and that if anything, he is the one who needs to be more accepting of their quirks and flaws.
+The animals express shame at not being able to keep their resolutions, but Rabbit, upon realizing their intentions, is touched and assures them that he loves them just the same and that if anything, he is the one who needs to change his perspective and be more accepting of their quirks and flaws.
 They reunite with Christopher Robin and return to Rabbit's house to celebrate the New Year, where everyone reconciles and enjoys the festivities as planned.
 Rabbit gives Tigger back the jingle bells he took from him.
 Pooh finally remembers where he put his Piglet's gift and quickly goes back to his house to get it.
-By the time he returns, Piglet opens the gift to find it's a musical box that he made for him that plays “Auld Lang Syne”.
+By the time he returns, Piglet opens the gift to find it's a musical box that he made for him that plays "Auld Lang Syne".
 Piglet is thankful for his gift and everybody joins to sing just as the film closes.